-- Exposure to electrolyte could cause skin/eye irritation and/or burns.
+MARNING: Exposure to electrolyte could cause skin/eye irritation and/or burns.
 If exposed, rinse with large amounts of water until the soapy feel is gone.
-Personal Protective Equipment (PPE) such as splash shield or safety goggles, gloves (latex, rubber or Nitrile), an apron or overcoat suitable to protect against alkaline and rubber boots are required when handling damaged batteries.
-Fold-down helmet shields are not acceptable for acid or alkaline spills. - 2.
-If the battery is exposed to intense heat, it is possible that hydrogen could be released from the battery.
-Appropriate precautions should be taken to make sure the area is properly ventilated, such as, opening the vehicle windows or doors.
+Personal protective equipment (PPE) such as splash shield or safety goggles, gloves (latex, rubber or Nitrile), an apron or overcoat suitable to protect against alkaline and rubber boots are required when handling damaged batteries.
+Fold-down helmet shields are not acceptable for acid or alkaline spills.

+WARNING: If the battery is exposed to intense heat, it is possible that hydrogen could be released from the battery.
+Appropriate precautions should be taken to make sure the area is properly ventilated, such as, opening the liftgate and vehicle doors and opening or removing the rear glass.